Skip to content

 Toss out those old rules about how much to spend on an engagement ring.
-The old rules about laying out a certain amount of your salary no longer apply.
-With soaring housing prices and student loan payments, it’s time to rethink engagement ring spending.
+The outdated notion of spending a set percentage of your salary no longer applies.
+With rising housing prices and student loan repayments, it’s time to rethink how much to invest in your engagement ring.

-Fortunately, there’s never been a better time to buy an engagement ring on a budget.
-With so many gorgeous and unique designs available at every price point, you’re sure to find the perfect ring--and one that won’t break the bank.
+Fortunately, there’s never been a better time to find the perfect engagement ring within your budget.
+With so many beautiful and unique designs available at every price point, you’re sure to discover the perfect ring—without breaking the bank.

 Determine Your Budget